Section I - Membership

 Section X - Game Results and Standings

 Each team will be responsible for reporting their game scores within 24 hours of each game.
-(The sooner the better) Games played should have posted on the IM-leagues website.
-It important that both the score and game result are posted.
+(The sooner the better) Games played need to be posted on the IM-leagues website.
+It is important that both the score and game result are posted.
 Standings will be determined on a point basis.
 A win will count as three points, a tie as one, and a loss as none.
 All league games will be included in the determination of conference standings.
-Each MASC member will play eight (8) regular season conference games.
+Each MASC member will play ten regular season conference games.

 a.
 Game Day Reports